Explore other offices & services

 The business and management minor helps to focus students' abilities in these fields, providing insight as to how these competencies are applied at businesses, financial institutions and nonprofits.
 Combining the business and management minor with any other major at Knox serves to enhance the liberal arts education with knowledge of business and management techniques, technical applications, philosophy, ethics, and roles in international commerce.

 Knox majors in many areas, including Economics, Mathematics, English, Political Science and the Arts, have gone on to distinguished careers as business and nonprofit leaders.
 Knox ranks in the top 20 percent of U.S. colleges in the number of alumni who are corporate executives.
-Students interested in business and management should work closely with the Business and Management advisor and the Bastian Family Career Center to plan courses and experiential learning activities that offer appropriate preparation for a career in business and management.
+Students interested in business and management should work closely with the Business and Management Advisor and the Center for Career and Pre-Professional Development to plan courses and experiential learning activities that offer appropriate preparation for a career in business and management.

 Direct Admission with the William E. Simon School of Business Administration

 The William E. Simon Graduate School of Business has a direct admission agreement with Knox students.
 Select candidates with strong academic potential and regardless of major may be admitted at the end of their junior year to the Simon School MBA program on the condition that they successfully complete their four-year program at Knox.
 The Simon School also provides scholarship support to admitted students, based on the quality of their admission application.

 Students completing a Business and Management minor will: